此網頁僅供信息參考之用。部分服務和功能可能在您所在的司法轄區不可用

 3. How can I create API keys?

-1. After signing in OKX, go to Trade > Demo trading to create API keys for testing purposes
+1. After signing in to our platform, go to Trade > Demo trading to create API keys for testing purposes

 CT-web-trade-demo trading